kelsos/rotki-sync/README.md

 Rotki Sync is a Go CLI tool that interacts with the rotki-core API to perform various synchronization tasks:

-- Fetch and process balances
+- Fetch and process balances (take a snapshot if needed)
 - Fetch and decode EVM transactions
+- Fetch staking events
+- Fetch exchange trades
 - Download the latest rotki-core binary
+- Create backups of rotki's data directory

 ## Installation